littlemojo/BingoCardGenerator/README.md

 > May need to adjust print scale or margins in printer settings depending on your printer.

 > [!NOTE]
-> Only tested in Chrome on Windows.
+> Only tested in Chrome and Edge browsers on Windows.